A to Z Guide

 The Reno Aces and Professional Sports Catering each work hard to promote responsible alcoholic beverage sales and use.
 We strive to make sure alcohol is responsibly served and consumed by guests attending Aces games and events.
 No alcohol is permitted to enter or leave the facility.
 Impaired guests will be denied entry.

-The Reno Aces and Reno 1868 FC have partnered with Zero Fatalities on a Designated Driver Program, available to all guests of legal drinking age (21+) who pledge to not consume alcohol and be a legitimate designated driver for a group consuming alcohol.
+The Reno Aces have partnered with Zero Fatalities on a Designated Driver Program, available to all guests of legal drinking age (21+) who pledge to not consume alcohol and be a legitimate designated driver for a group consuming alcohol.
 More information is available at guest services.
 Please drive safely.

-The Reno Aces and Reno 1868 FC mascots have been entertaining and educating fans of all ages in and out of Greater Nevada Field.
-Archie and Truckee are always fan favorites.
+The Reno Aces mascot have been entertaining and educating fans of all ages in and out of Greater Nevada Field.
+Archie is a fan favorite.

-To make a request, visit either renoaces.com or reno1868fc.com to fill out the form under the fans/community tab.
+To make a request, visit either renoaces.com to fill out the form under the fans/community tab.
 Completion of this form does not guarantee an appearance.

 ARCHIE’S KIDS CLUB

-Archie’s Kids Club (Aces) and Truckee’s Kids Club is for youth 12-3 years old.
-Young fans can stop by the clubs’ Team Shop to register for your official Kids Club membership or call (775) 334-4700.
+Archie’s Kids Club (Aces) is for youth 3-12 years old.
+Young fans can stop by the clubs’ Team Shop to register for your official Kids Club membership or visit: https://www.milb.com/reno/community/archies-kids-club

 ATM’s are located throughout Greater Nevada Field in the following areas: